spierala/blog-posts/introducing-signal-store.md

 ![use-cases.png](assets%2Fuse-cases.png)

-## MiniRx Signal Store APIs
+## Store (Redux)
 Let's start with Redux...
 If you do not like Redux, do not run away!
 MiniRx Signal Store has first-class support for bypassing the infamous Redux boilerplate: Feature Stores.

-### Redux introduction
+### Redux Pattern

-The Redux pattern is great to manage state at large scale and MiniRx Signal Store offers a powerful Redux API.
+The Redux pattern is great to manage state at large scale.
+MiniRx Signal Store offers a powerful Redux API.

+#### The Redux ingredients
-Let's have a look at the basic building blocks of Redux:
+Let's have a look at the basic building blocks of the Redux pattern:

-- Actions: describe events with an optional payload
+- Actions: objects which describe events with an optional payload
 - Reducers:
   - pure functions which know how to update state (based on the current state and a given action)
   - reducers are run for every action in order to calculate the next state